NNU-GISA/vox2dem/README.md

 1. Some voxels could be empty, i.e. none of the grids are occupied.
 In this case, the program will write paths to the empty voxels to `empty_log.txt` located in the `<output root folder>`.
 2. If choose no crop or scale, the DEM will be the height map on the x-y plane. i.e. for each pixel, the height is the greatest `z` axis value that is occupied.
 For __BuildingNet__ data, the pixel values in the result image are always integers in the range of 0 to 255, making the resultant image grayscale.
 3. If choose crop and scale, this application will 1) binarize the image and 2) find the contour of the building shape and 3) creating a bounding box along shape contour and 4) crop and rescale the bounding box into a 256x256 pixel images.
 4. For point 2 and 3 above, note every output image will have accompanying metadata.
 If no cropping, metadata will include the translation and scaling factor produced by **binvox**.
 If crop and scale, additional metadata will include the perspective transform matrix that could revert the cropped height map into original images.
-This perspective transform matrix will be stored in .xml format in the [TODO].
+This perspective transform matrix will be stored in .xml format in the subfolder `<meta_cropped>` under the specified root folder.

 ## Example